thomasbratt/BelousovZhabotinskyJavaScript/README.markdown

     https://github.com/thomasbratt/HodgePodgeScreenSaver

 The animation uses the HTML 5 Canvas tag, which may not work well with some legacy browser versions.
-Perversely, making the canvas element too big (1024x768) seems to result in the element not being displayed in newer browser versions.
+Making the canvas element too big (1024x768) seems to result in the element not being displayed in newer browser versions.